Diese Version wird von unserer Website nicht mehr unterstützt.

 BAB 075/24: GreeNet

-Grassland is valued not only as a source of fodder, but also as a habitat for a variety of plant and animal species and for its aesthetic and cultural value.
+Grassland is a production factor for ruminant husbandry, but also a habitat for a wide range of plant and animal species and is valued for its aesthetic and cultural value.
 Nevertheless, ecologically important grassland areas are under threat in many parts of Europe.
-Conservation measures are required to halt this deterioration.
-To be effective, these measures must take into account the landscape level.
-Objective The main objective of the project is to identify proven and cost-effective conservation...
+Nature conservation organisations and agricultural policy stakeholders are calling for conservation measures to halt or reverse this deterioration.
+Recent research results show that effective biodiversity conservation must take...

 BF 138/14: Social factors influencing the success of passive flood protection